Jitao-Z/Difference_between_the_average_tuition_cost_in_Republican_and_Democrat_states/README.md

-# STAT 201 Project
+# Study of the difference between the average tuition cost in Repulican leaning states and Democrat leaning states in 2020

-Cost of Education in Republican vs Democrat leaning US States
+Analyzing language: R